SeeKenn/is469/finsight/REPORT.md

 #### Insight 3: Metadata Filtering (V5) Achieves the Best Latency Efficiency
 V5 is the fastest RAG variant at 3.25s average latency — comparable to V1 (3.19s) and far below the hybrid variants (~10s) — while achieving 0.829 faithfulness.
 Pre-filtering the ChromaDB search space by fiscal period metadata before running dense retrieval reduces both retrieval noise and embedding lookup time simultaneously.

+Notably, **V5 intentionally omits the cross-encoder reranker** — the metadata filter is designed as a lower-cost substitute, confirmed by reranking latency = 0ms across all 20 evaluated questions.

 The trade-off: V5 requires consistent metadata tagging at ingest time.
 Its performance collapses on multi-hop queries spanning two fiscal years — reflected in 0% multi-hop numerical accuracy — because pre-filtering by one period excludes the other.

 #### Insight 4: Query Rewriting (V4) Achieves the Best Context Recall